 Before you can develop an online course, you need to get clear on what an achievable outcome will be for your students.

-If you’ve followed step 1, then you know what your clients might expect after working through your framework… so then the question is whether you can translate that to your online course or not.
+If you’ve followed step 1, then you know what your clients might expect after working through your framework.
+So the question transfer from expectations to whether or not you can translate that promise to your online course.

-Having worked with clients 1-to-1, you’ll also have gotten a sense of what people are willing to pay for and how they talk about solving their problems.
+Having worked one-on-one with clients, you’ll also have a solid understanding of what people struggle with, what solutions they seek, and what are willing to pay to solve their problems.

 In Todd’s case, he realized that business owners were spread too thin and having a hard time performing optimally.
 He knew the roadblocks his clients faced, and he could promise a 4x improvement based on his previous work.